CoreAI Portal Guide

 When it is enabled:

-So the Service Desk settings page directly controls how the Service Desk chat behaves for end users.
+So the Service Desk settings section directly controls both the AI behavior and the appearance of the Service Desk chat widget.

 Practical mental model